winglang/workshop-react/README.md

 ---

 # React + Wing Workshop

 _Learn how to build a React.JS app with Wing_

-This repo is a step-by-step guide for an online workshop ([Eventbrite](https://www.eventbrite.com/e/winglang-react-workshop-tickets-754616256537)).
+This repository is a step-by-step guide for an online workshop ([Eventbrite](https://www.eventbrite.com/e/winglang-react-workshop-tickets-754616256537)).

 ### Watch the recording
 You can find the recording of this workshop [here](https://www.youtube.com/watch?v=LMDnTCRXzJU).